$0 Northwest Territories Adoption Quick-Start Checklist

 Consent documentation.
 For departmental adoption, the Director of CFS — not the birth parents — provides consent.
 The birth parents' rights have already been terminated by the PCO.
 Your lawyer files a Petition for Adoption with the NWT Supreme Court.

 Probationary period.
-Under Standard 9.12, the Director has the authority to waive or shorten the standard six-month probationary period if the child has already been living with you as a foster placement for a significant period.
-This is one of the genuine advantages of foster-to-adopt — the relationship is already established, and the court recognizes it.
+Under Standard 9.12, the Director has the authority to waive or shorten the typically six-month probationary period if the child has already been living with you as a foster placement for a significant period.
+Ask the Director or adoption worker how the existing placement affects the monitoring period.

 Pre-Placement and Family Union Reports.
 You'll need a Pre-Placement Report ($536) completed before legal placement, and a Family Union Report ($108) completed after the probationary period.
-If your home study and relationship with the child are already well-documented through foster care records, these reports can move faster.
+Existing foster-care records may inform the assessment, but timing varies.

 Legal finalization.
 Your lawyer files the Petition for Adoption with the NWT Supreme Court.
 The hearing is non-adversarial — a judge reviews the file to ensure legal requirements are met.
 Plan for $2,000 to $5,000 in legal fees for a standard domestic adoption.